d-w-moore/irods-development/Chapter_01.md

 ## Setting up

-  * 1.Login as an administrative user on a Windows, Mac, or Linux workstation (or VM).
+  * 1.Log in as an administrative user on a Windows, Mac, or Linux workstation (or VM).

-       (We'll need it now for installing Docker and git; and after a couple of chapters, for installing other software, such as docker-compose and python.)
+    (We'll need the admin access for installing software, such as (in this chapter) Docker and git -- and, later on, docker-compose and python.)

-       The "missing package manager" [brew](https://docs.brew.sh/Installation) may be installed on Mac machines to offer access to many convenient extras, such as 'tig', 'fish', etc.
+    The "missing package manager" [Homebrew](https://docs.brew.sh/Installation) may be installed on Mac machines to offer access to many convenient extras, such as 'tig', 'fish', etc.

-       For the purposes of the exercise in this first chapter, please install [docker](http://docs.docker.com) and [git](http://git-scm.com) by clicking on the appropriate OS platform links on the respective websites.
+       For the purposes of the exercise in this first chapter, please install [docker](http://docs.docker.com) and [git](http://git-scm.com) by following the the appropriate OS platform links on the respective websites.

-       On Ubuntu Linux, you can simply do the following:
+       Of course, on Ubuntu Linux, you can simply do the following:
        ```
        sudo apt update && sudo apt install git docker.io
        ```
-       and will then need to adjust permissions for your login account to have `docker` daemon access:
+       and then will only need to adjust permissions for your login account to have `docker` daemon access:
        ```
        sudo usermod -aG docker [username]
        ```
-       Then log out and back in again.
-(Reboot if this is insufficient.)
+       You will have to log out fully, and log back in again.
+It's likely this will be sufficient; but if not, reboot the machine.

        You'll know docker is properly configured when you can run the following command without error :
        ```
        $ docker ps
        ```
 ---

 ## Configuring and running an iRODS server in Docker

+The docker container will use a "robot" install script from this repository `install.sh` (from [here](http://github.com/d-w-moore/ubuntu_irods_installer)) designed to automate the process of installing iRODS software packages whether remote (from an Internet repository) or local (e.g., built by the user).

   * 1.In a directory `~/github` create a local copy of this repo.
        ```